Indragiri Hulu Regency

 Indragiri Hulu (/id/) or Upper Indragiri is a landlocked regency (kabupaten) of Riau, Indonesia.
 It is located on the island of Sumatra.
 The original regency was split in two on 4 October 1999, with the western half being created as a separate Kuantan Singingi Regency.
-The regency now has an area of 8,198.71 km^{2} and had a population of 363,442 at the 2010 census, and 444,548 at the 2020 census; the official estimate as at mid 2024 was 487,039 (comprising 249,632 males and 237,407 females).
+The residual regency now has an area of 8,198.71 km^{2} and had a population of 363,442 at the 2010 census, and 444,548 at the 2020 census; the official estimate as at mid 2025 was 490,861 (comprising 251,498 males and 239,363 females).
 The administrative seat of the regency is located at the town of Rengat.

 Administrative districts

-The regency is divided into fourteen districts (kecamatan), listed below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2024.
+The regency is divided into fourteen districts (kecamatan), listed below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2025.
 The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 178 rural desa and 16 urban kelurahan), and its post code.